 The Plan provides for investment in mutual funds and collective investment trusts that in turn invest in equity, fixed income, or other securities.
-The Plan also provides for investment in VF Corporation Common Stock, self-directed brokerage accounts and a separately managed fixed income fund.
+The Plan also provides for investment in VF Corporation Common Stock, Kontoor Brands Common Stock and self-directed brokerage accounts and a separately managed fixed income fund (which was eliminated on December 31, 2019).
 Investments are exposed to various risks, such as market, interest rate and credit.
 Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in risks in the near term would materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits.

 On May 8, 2018, the Company received notice from the U.S. Department of Labor, Employee Benefits Administration, Atlanta Regional Office ("EBSA-Atlanta") that EBSA-Atlanta opened an investigation to determine whether any violations of ERISA occurred with respect to the Plan covering the period from January 1, 2015 through the present.
-Plan management believes the investigation is routine in nature.
-The investigation is pending, and EBSA-Atlanta has not communicated any findings or conclusions.
+EBSA-Atlanta communicated on March 12, 2020 that their investigation was closed with no findings.